 Last updated on September 22nd, 2022

 Louisiana is the 25th most populous and the 31st most extensive of the 50 states of the United States.
 It lies in the southeastern region of the United States.
 The state attained statehood on April 30, 1812, becoming the 18th state to join the union.
-It shares its border with three (3) states (Texas, Arkansas, and Mississippi.)
+It shares its border with three states (Texas, Arkansas, and Mississippi.)
 See the full list of the 50 states and their borders here.
 Louisiana (nicknamed: the Sugar State, the Bayou State, the Creole State, the Child of the Mississippi, the Pelican State) has 64 parishes.
 The state’s capital is Baton Rouge.
-With these 44 facts about Louisiana, let us learn more about its history, geography, people, economy and more.
+The abbreviation for Louisiana is LA.
+With these 53 facts about Louisiana, let us learn more about its history, geography, people, economy and more.

 1. The influence of early French and Spanish settlers is still present in the culture and food of the state.

 2. Louisiana State Capitol Building is the tallest state capital in the United States.
 The building was inaugurated on May 16, 1931.
 It is 450 feet tall and has 34 stories.
 In September of 1935, Long was assassinated in the State Capitol, which was built under his direction.[11,13]

-3. The nickname of the state “the Pelican State” comes from the many pelicans that used to inhabit the state’s gulf coast. (check the table at the end of the article for state symbols and nicknames)
+3. The nickname of the state “the Pelican State” comes from the many pelicans that used to inhabit the state’s gulf coast. (see the table at the end of the article for state symbols and nicknames)

 4. Louisiana is among the country’s leading oil and gas producing states.